vlyot/roli-trade-ad-automation/public/how-to-use.md

 ---

 Thank you for using the app.
-If anything is unclear, open an issue or ask for clarification.
+If anything is unclear, open an issue in the forum.